Randulfe/twinkl/README.md

 - Show full post details on click that could have an accordion like behavior where if the user clicks a post the title and body of it expands to more lines below taking further space.
 - Individual pages for posts using react router.
 - Edit post functionality.
+- A toast for the post deletion error message to prevent content shift.

 ## Task description